 Foreclosure can actually provide a great opportunity to save some serious money.
-That’s because legal procedures—including foreclosures—typically take many months, and because many houses don’t sell at foreclosure auctions.
-While the foreclosure proceeding goes on, and then while the house sits vacant after a failed attempt to sell it at auction, you probably won’t have to move—or make any payments for your housing.
+That’s because legal procedures—including foreclosures—typically take many months.
+While the foreclosure proceeding goes on, you won’t have to move—or make any payments for your housing.

 For example, if your mortgage payments are $2,000 a month, and you stay in the house for nine months without making a payment, you could save $18,000.
 Of course, you might not be able to save the entire amount of your mortgage payment, but even if you saved half, you would still have a considerable amount of money in the bank when the time comes to leave.